 Remote diagnosis - tele-radiology

-If the X-ray image cannot be interpreted locally because no specific knowledge is available or the image is particularly difficult to interpret, it can be sent over the internet or even over a low bandwidth (mobile phone) connection to a centre where accurate reading can be done.
+If the X-ray image cannot be interpreted locally because the specific skills are not available or the image is particularly difficult to interpret, it can be sent over the internet or even over a low bandwidth (mobile phone) connection to a centre where expert reading can be done.
 The diagnosis can be sent back immediately and continues to be attached to the right digital Chest X-ray.

 Computer Aided Detection

-At recent UNION World Conferences the high sensitivity of Chest X-ray was illustrated by findings in the TB prevalence surveys in Viet Nam, Ethiopia, Kenya, Malawi, Rwanda, Ghana and Cambodia.
-The fact that screening on symptoms suggestive of TB only can result in missing more than 50% of TB cases, now makes Chest X-ray with high sensitivity levels a mandatory part of any TB prevalence survey, as mentioned in the WHO guidelines for Prevalence Surveys.
+At recent UNION World Conferences the high sensitivity of Chest X-ray was illustrated by findings in the TB prevalence surveys in Namibia, Viet Nam, Ethiopia, Kenya, Malawi, Rwanda, Ghana and Cambodia.
+IRD presented at the 2018 UNION in The Hague the Zero TB initiative (cost) effectiveness using digital radiology as a rapid triage before Xpert®, compared to screening on symptoms only (please see below).
+The fact that screening on symptoms suggestive of TB only can result in missing more than 50% of TB cases, now makes Chest X-ray a mandatory part of any TB prevalence survey.